aritraghsh09/GaMorNet/docs/source/index.rst

 First contact with GaMorNet
 ---------------------------
-GaMorNet's user-faced functions has been written in a way so that it's easy to start using it even if you have not dealt with convolutional neural networks before.
+GaMorNet's user-faced functions have been written in a way so that it's easy to start using them even if you have not dealt with convolutional neural networks before.
 For. eg. to perform predictions on an array of SDSS images using our trained models, the following line of code is all you need.

 .. code-block:: python